 - If I’m already in aged care, how do I manage my services?

 My Aged Care is an Australian Government initiative, managed by the Department of Health.

 They have been around since 1 July 2013 and provide information about the types of care that are available and assess whether you or your loved one is eligible for these types of care.
 MAC also offers you an online account to assist with managing all your aged care related details.

 Aged Care Decisions is an independent service that is separate from the government and My Aged Care.
 We assist families navigate the aged care process.

-We also help families understand the entire aged care journey, including the steps you need to take with My Aged Care.
+We also help families understand the entire aged care journey, including the steps you need to take.

 Our FREE aged care support service is all about being with you every step of the way throughout your aged care journey.

 Once you have been assessed for aged care, Aged Care Decisions is able to provide you with a customised list of matched providers, as well as unlimited aged care support.
 Other government websites and services, are unable to offer this personalisation.

 Get a customised list of aged care options